Weakly asymmetric facilitated exclusion process: Microscopic models and mapping

 Let $p,q\in(0,1)$ be two asymmetry parameters.
 The time evolution of the particle configurations is ruled by the Markov generator $\cL_F$ which acts on functions $f:\Omega\to\R$ as follows:

-where $\eta^{x,y}$ is the configuration obtained from $\eta$ after the exchange of the occupation variables $\eta(x) \leftrightarrow \eta(y)$, namely: $\eta^{x,y}(z):=\eta(x)\mathbf{1}_{z=y} + \eta(y) \mathbf{1}_{z=x}+\eta(z)\mathbf{1}_{z\notin\{ x,y\}}.$ In other words, as it can be read on the generator, particles are displayed on the lattice $\Z$ and jump to their neighbouring sites at rates which encode the following rules: \begin{itemize} \item a jump to the right from site $x$ to site $x+1$ occurs with rate $p$ if and only if site $x$ is occupied by a particle, site $x+1$ is empty \emph{and} site $x-1$ is occupied ; \item a jump to the left from site $x$ to site $x-1$ occurs with rate $q$ if and only if site $x$ is occupied by a particle, site $x-1$ is empty \emph{and} site $x+1$ is occupied. \end{itemize} We say that site $x\in\Z$ is occupied by an \emph{active particle} if it can jump either to $x-1$ or $x+1$ with positive rate, in other words, it is such that
+where $\eta^{k,\ell}$ is the configuration obtained from $\eta$ after the exchange of the occupation variables $\eta(k) \leftrightarrow \eta(\ell)$, namely: $\eta^{k,\ell}(j):=\eta(k)\mathbf{1}_{j=\ell} + \eta(\ell) \mathbf{1}_{j=k}+\eta(j)\mathbf{1}_{j\notin\{ k,\ell\}}.$ In other words, as it can be read on the generator, particles are displayed on the lattice $\Z$ and jump to their neighbouring sites at rates which encode the following rules: \begin{itemize} \item a jump to the right from site $k$ to site $k+1$ occurs with rate $p$ if and only if site $k$ is occupied by a particle, site $k+1$ is empty \emph{and} site $k-1$ is occupied ; \item a jump to the left from site $k$ to site $k-1$ occurs with rate $q$ if and only if site $k$ is occupied by a particle, site $k-1$ is empty \emph{and} site $k+1$ is occupied. \end{itemize} We say that site $k\in\Z$ is occupied by an \emph{active particle}\footnote{\mm{Note that we use a definition of \emph{active particles} which is different from the one chosen in \cite{DAES} for instance, but it has no impact on the rest of the paper.}} if it can jump either to $k-1$ or $k+1$ with positive rate, in other words, it is such that

 Let us now map this process onto another exclusion process.
 We need to introduce some notation.
 Let $L<R$ be two integers, and define: